 The college runs a primary data centre on each campus.
 The data centres provide on-premises and cloud-based services for about 1,600 workspaces, using a mix of Windows and Macintosh computers for teaching and administrative purposes.
 All the data centres are VMware shops, and virtualized except for backup systems.
 Despite highly constrained budgets, the college is devoted to technology-rich data centre design and continual updates.

 "The OfficeScan, powered by XGen security solution was rolled out to 1,100 desktops across several locations in approximately 40 minutes, with no reboots required."

 Like many higher education institutions, the college is a target for new cyber threats.
 The college’s workstations are often targeted by ransomware, which prevents access to data and systems.
 The malware is distributed via spam and phishing emails sent to a large number of email addresses.

 XGen security also uses high-fidelity machine learning that checks files before execution and at runtime – and leverages noise cancellation features like census checking and whitelisting to reduce false positives.
-“We’re interested in learning more about XGen’s machine learning capabilities and behavioral analysis, which enhances our ability to detect and prevent exploits,” said the data center administrator.
+“We’re interested in learning more about XGen’s machine learning capabilities and behavioural analysis, which enhances our ability to detect and prevent exploits,” said the data centre administrator.

 To upgrade from OfficeScan version 11 to XGen™ security, the college followed best practices, with the server pushing policies to the endpoints.
 The entire upgrade took under two hours, which included testing the server.
 “The OfficeScan solution was rolled out to 1,100 desktops across several locations in approximately 40 minutes, with no reboots required,” said the data centre administrator. .